LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day7-AiTM-Insights-XDR.md

 **Open Redirect ?**

 An open redirect is a vulnerability in a web application that allows attackers to redirect users to malicious websites by manipulating URL parameters.
 It occurs when the application fails to validate or restrict user-supplied input used for redirection.
 Attackers exploit this vulnerability for phishing or other malicious purposes.
-Developers should validate and sanitize user input to prevent open redirect vulnerabilities.
 > Reference - [CWE-601: URL Redirection to Untrusted Site ('Open Redirect')](https://cwe.mitre.org/data/definitions/601.html)

 ## KQL : Hunting